-- Landau-Pomeranchuk-Migdal pair production suppression effect [119, 120, 126, 127] - Compton effect with Doppler broadening using a fit of the Compton profiles [31,174], and account for atomic bonds through use of inelastic Hartree-Fock form factors. - Photoelectric effect with actual photoelectron angular distribution [186], according to the fully relativistic theory of Sauter.
+- Pair production with actual angular distribution of electrons and positrons. - Landau-Pomeranchuk-Migdal pair production suppression effect [125, 126, 132, 133] - Compton effect with Doppler broadening using a fit of the Compton profiles [32,180], and account for atomic bonds through use of inelastic Hartree-Fock form factors. - Photoelectric effect with actual photoelectron angular distribution [192], according to the fully relativistic theory of Sauter.
 Interactions sampled separately for each component element and for each edge.
 The edge fine structure is taken into account.
 Parameterisations/tabulations for photoelectric cross sections including all known edges up to Z=100 and down to a few eV.
-Optional emission of fluorescence photons and approximate treatment of Auger electrons for all K and most L lines. - Rayleigh scattering - Photon polarisation taken into account for Compton, Rayleigh and Photoelectric effects. - Photohadron production: - Vector Meson Dominance Model (Ranft [168]), modified and improved (Ferrari-Sala) using Peanut below 770 MeV [71]. - Quasideuteron interactions - Giant Dipole Resonance
+Optional emission of fluorescence photons and approximate treatment of Auger electrons for all K and most L lines. - Rayleigh scattering - Photon polarisation taken into account for Compton, Rayleigh and Photoelectric effects. - Photohadron production: - Vector Meson Dominance Model (Ranft [174]), modified and improved (Ferrari-Sala) using PEANUT below 770 MeV [74]. - Quasideuteron interactions - Giant Dipole Resonance